So you want to get motivated to write.

 It took me a little while to start writing again after that flash fiction competition.

 Well, instead of writing more flash fiction, I started a much longer story about a rich brother and a poor brother who trade places.
+And I got into self-publishing books on Amazon.

 Join over 15,000 writers today